kivieg/hello-word/README.md

-# hello-word
+# hello-world
-Joel's first git repo
+Joel's first git repo.
+And probably my only one that will ever be bug-free.